pgpavlides/php_garden/README.md

 ### 5.4 Anonymous functions and closures

-In PHP, anonymous functions, also known as closures, are functions that are not bound to an identifier.
+In PHP, anonymous functions, also known as **closures**, are functions that are not bound to an identifier.
 Anonymous functions are typically used as function arguments, and can be created using the function keyword, followed by a list of parameters in parentheses, and a block of code inside curly braces.

 Here's an example of an anonymous function in PHP: